deepdivewithai/HousePricePrediction/README.md

 # Housing Price Prediction Project

-This project aims to predict median house prices using machine learning techniques.
-The dataset used in this project contains various attributes related to housing properties, and we employ both traditional machine learning models and neural networks for regression.
+In this project, I set out to predict median house prices using various machine learning techniques.
+The dataset I used contains a wealth of information related to housing properties.
+Throughout this project, I explored traditional machine learning models as well as neural networks for regression tasks.

 ## Table of Contents